This is a fresh look to the Plenny Bar review, one of the best meal replacement bars in the market.

 As previously mentioned, the new Plenny Bars are fully plant based; but they are not gluten-free, unlike other competitors.
 Going Vegan was one of Jimmyjoy’s objective through 2019; and the main reason to create the Plenny Bars (old Twennybars were vegetarian).

 However, the removal of non-plant based ingredients has not been the only significant change.
-They have also removed maltitol, which can cause laxative effects; and instead they have added the maltodextrin content.
+They have also removed maltitol, which can cause laxative effects; and instead they have added maltodextrin.

 |per serving 100g||Caramel||% of RI|